Learning, Play, and Your 1- to 2-Year-Old

 - push, pull, and riding toys

 Reading continues to be important.
 Your toddler can follow along with a story and point to objects in the pictures as you name them.
-Encourage your little one to name things he or she recognizes.
+Encourage toddlers to name things they recognize.

 Chat about the books you read together and the things you did that day.
 Ask questions and encourage your toddler to reply by waiting for a response, then expand on those replies.